yulizhou/leetcode-exercise/Array/README.md

 ## 169. Majority Element
 Sort the array and then get the middle element.

+## 189. Rotate Array
+There are many ways to solve this.
+Here the reserve way is the most intuitive and simple way, in my opinion, to solve it, with O(1) space.

 ## 566. Reshape the Matrix
 A straightforward way is to iterate over the original matrix and maintain two pointers as the new row and new column pointing to the corresponding position in the new matrix.